 Notably, this team’s mission is to reach the “next billion gamers” that could come from the low barrier to playing.
 Google also has a “next billion users” initiative for developing countries just coming online, and how they’ll have needs much different from the rest of the world.

-For example, Star Labs is looking at making smarter non-play characters (NPCs) that leverage Google’s natural language processing to “respond believably to individual players.”
+For example, Star Labs is looking at making smarter non-playable characters (NPCs) that leverage Google’s natural language processing to “respond believably to individual players.”
 These tools could ultimately reduce development time by making it faster to create levels and populates worlds, thus allowing for more games.

 “The AI will create all the little tics and patterns in the dialogue resulting from that kind of background.
 Ideally, that character would have a simple memory so when you encounter them hours later, they remember conversations they had with you.”